Kim HarrisonArt therapy psychotherapist

 - Many of us have discovered the mental and physical benefits of time in nature over the last year.
 It can be soothing for the nervous system, easing stress and anxiety, or uplifting and restorative i.e. birdsong and the vastness and majesty of the sky.

 - Exploring our connection to the natural world and its rhythms can lead us into greater wholeness.
-A feeling of being held within something much bigger than our individual selves and our relatively fleeting lifespan's.
+A feeling of being held within something much bigger than our individual selves.

 - Spending time outdoors throughout the year, watching and feeling seasons change, can develop a level of intimacy with the environment which we have sadly lost in our modern age.